ChantelleAA/ChantelleAA/README.md

 - 😄 Pronouns: She/Her
 - 📫 Reach me: [chantelatta@gmail.com](mailto:chantelatta@gmail.com) | [Website](https://chantelleaa.github.io) | [LinkedIn](https://linkedin.com/in/chantelleaa)

-> *When I’m not coding or teaching, you might find me on a quiet nature trail—or playing a strategic round of Oware.*
+> *When I’m not coding or teaching, you might find me on a quiet nature trail at the gym...or playing a strategic round of Oware.*

 ---